Samsung Galaxy S3 review

 Reviewed by Tim from England on 7th Dec 2012

 and then SGS3).
-I thought the SGS3 was a cracking phone but it
+I thought the SGS3 was a cracking phone but it was too large.

 Reviewed by Ryan from Wales on 11th Nov 2012

 - this was by no means a big drop about 2 feet at most I was fully aware of

-the lesser build quality when buying it but IMOafter such a
+the lesser build quality when buying it but IMOafter such a small drop then

-have been accidental of course I've arranged for a replacement in white
+accidental of course I've arranged for a replacement in white and I'm still

 Reviewed by lm1980 from UK on 28th Oct 2012

 a custom ROM the phone is quite amazing.
 Can't find anything negative to say.

 Don't think I'll be returning to any iPhone.
-Android/Samsung
+Android/Samsung rock.

-great but is super fast.
+but is super fast.
 Battery life has improved as I've got rid of loads of the

 Buy this phone with confidence.